 Mission of the Alliance —

 The Alliance strives to provide education, information and a means to build a community of Karakul shepherds who desire to share their knowledge and passion of the breed with others.
-The Alliance seeks to find and identify Karakul flocks across North America, including Canada.
-Additionally, the Alliance Registry KSAR provides a process for worthy individuals to gain registration in an effort to help maintain the breed for generations to come. ~ Deborah Hunter, Web Shepherd & KSAR Registrar, July 2019, Colville, WA
+The Alliance Registry KSAR seeks to find and identify Karakul flocks across North America, including Canada, and provide a process for worthy individuals to gain registration in an effort to help maintain the breed for generations to come. ~ Deborah Hunter, Web Shepherd & KSAR Registrar, July 2019, Colville, WA

 July 2019, The Alliance’s **5-year Anniversary!**